-Lent begins with Ash Wednesday (this year February 10, 2016) and ends on Holy Thursday (this year March 24th, 2016).
 Each year the Holy Father offers a new Lenten theme, his exhortation to the faithful as they enter the liturgical season in mind and heart.
-This Lent is special because it falls during the Jubilee Year of Mercy.
-You can read Pope Francis’ theme for 2016 and his reflection in its entirety at the link below (it is definitely worth your time to read!) and a snippet is included below.
+You can read Pope Francis’ message for 2017 in its entirety at the link below.
+This year’s theme is:

 “The Word is a gift.
 Other persons are a gift.”

 Dear Brothers and Sisters,

 Lent is a new beginning, a path leading to the certain goal of Easter, Christ’s victory over death.
 This season urgently calls us to conversion.
 Christians are asked to return to God “with all their hearts” (Joel 2:12), to refuse to settle for mediocrity and to grow in friendship with the Lord.
 Jesus is the faithful friend who never abandons us.
 Even when we sin, he patiently awaits our return; by that patient expectation, he shows us his readiness to forgive (cf. Homily, 8 January 2016).